Avoltech/Avoltech.github.io/about.markdown

                 <h2 style="text-align:center">About Me</h2>
                 <br><br>
                 <p>Hi I am Abhijeet, a recent engineering graduate of Information Technology (2021 batch).
 I am a tech enthusiast and have been in love with computers from my school days.
                 I have completed my Bachelor's Degree from Marathwada Mitra Mandal's College of Engineering, Pune, Maharashtra.
+After which I worked as a data analyst at TransUnion for 6 months.
                 </p>